dfrank-a/jira-opener-extension/README.md

 #JIRA Ticket Opener v1.0

-This extension allows you to type in the JIRA ticket number and navigate right to it!
+This Chrome extension allows you to type in the JIRA ticket number and navigate right to it!

 ##Installation